sapcc/networking-nsx-t/README.rst

 - Once both drivers are enabled the OpenStack networking will behave as follow:
     - network operations related to the existing virtual machines assigned with NSX-T tag = "dvs" will be skipped by NSX-T driver and handled by the DVS driver
-    - network operations related to the new virtual machines will be handled by the NSX-T dirver
+    - network operations related to the new virtual machines will be handled by the NSX-T driver
 - Migrate DVS managed virtual machine to NSX-T:
     - change the NSX-T tag:
         ::